syncliteio/SyncLite/README.md

 # Using SyncLite Logger

-Add synclite-logger-dev.jar file created as part of the above build as a dependency in your application.
+Add synclite-logger-<version>.jar file created as part of the above build as a dependency in your application.

 ## Configuration File

-Refer src/main/resources/synclite_logger.conf file for all available configuration options for SyncLite Logger.
+Refer ```src/main/resources/synclite_logger.conf``` file for all available configuration options for SyncLite Logger.
 Refer "SyncLite Logger Configuration" section in the documentation at https://www.synclite.io/resources/documentation for more details about all configuration options.

 ## Application Code Samples (SQL API)

 ### Transactional Devices :

 Transactional devices (SQLite, DuckDB, Apache Derby, H2, HyperSQL) support all database operations and performs transactional logging of all the DDL and DML operations performed by the application.
-These empower developers to build use cases such as building data-intensive sync-ready applications, Edge + Cloud GenAI search and RAG applications, native SQL (hot) hot data stores, SQL application caches, edge enablement of cloud databases etc.
+These empower developers to build use cases such as building data-intensive sync-ready applications, Edge + Cloud GenAI search and RAG applications, native SQL (hot) hot data stores, SQL application caches, edge enablement of cloud databases and more.

 #### Java
 ```